-In this section we propose a discussion of our studies' findings and the implications in the context of existing work on data-driven misinformation and interventions.
+In this section we discuss our studies' findings and the implications in the context of existing work on data-driven misinformation and interventions.
 Based on our findings, we offer potential solutions to the limitations and challenges described in Section 4.2.